FISHING FOR WALLEYE

 If you want to go fishing for walleye, you are in good company.
 Walleye are particularly rewarding to catch because they are known for being line-shy and are one of the most popular freshwater table fare fish.
 While walleye are native to the northern U.S. and Canada, stocking efforts have made this species accessible to freshwater anglers as far as south as Georgia.

 Once you hook a walleye, don't expect a showy surface battle.
 Instead, prepare for a deep, stubborn fight.
-This species can be finicky and line-shy at times, but they aren't difficult to catch once you learn a few helpful walleye fishing tips.
+This species can be finicky and line-shy at times, but they aren't difficult to catch once you learn more about how to fish for walleye.

 One of the most important walleye fishing tips to remember is to avoid fishing during the middle of the day or during periods of bright sunlight.
 If you can, plan your trip during low light conditions, around the hours of dawn or dusk.
 Walleye have photosensitive eyes that make it harder for them to see in bright light, so they are much more likely to become active at night or during low light conditions.